Order supplies at or below cost!

 • Increased ATP production as a result of absorption of photons by chromophores.
 Enhanced ATP production fuels the metabolic pathways necessary to synthesize DNA, RNA, and proteins for tissue repair.

-• Stimulation of macrophages, fibroblasts, and lymphocyte activity are biological processes that are activated through the application of LLLT.
+• Stimulation of macrophages, fibroblasts, and lymphocyte activity are biological processes that are activated through the application of LLLT

 These biological processes are essential to the tissue healing process.